Alexsey/TypeScript-Website/packages/documentation/copy/en/handbook-v2/More on Functions.md

 There are few interesting things to note in this example.
 We allowed TypeScript to _infer_ the return type of `longest`.
-Return type inference also works on generic functions.
+Return type inference also works on _generic functions_.

 Because we constrained `Type` to `{ length: number }`, we were allowed to access the `.length` property of the `a` and `b` parameters.
 Without the type constraint, we wouldn't be able to access those properties because the values might have been some other type without a length property.

 The types of `longerArray` and `longerString` were inferred based on the arguments.
-Remember, generics are all about relating two or more values with the same type!
+Remember, _generic functions_ are all about relating two or more values with the same type!

 Finally, just as we'd like, the call to `longest(10, 100)` is rejected because the `number` type doesn't have a `.length` property.